 You can uninstall the program PC Tools Registry Mechanic or Registry Mechanic, or ask the software vendor for support.
 Click on PC Tools Registry Mechanic or Registry Mechanic in Windows Control Panel (Software or Programs section) to uninstall it.

 If SSDMonitor.exe is located in a subfolder of "C:\Program Files", the security rating is 30% dangerous.
 The file size is 104,480 bytes.

 The program has no visible window.
 SSDMonitor.exe is a Verisign signed file.
 The file has a digital signature.
 The software starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).

 You can uninstall Norton Utilities 16, or ask Support team for help.
 Go to Norton Utilities 16 in the Windows Control Panel (Software or Programs section) to uninstall it, or go to www.norton.com/nusupport for Customer Support.

-Important: Some malware camouflages itself as SSDMonitor.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as SSDMonitor.exe.
 Therefore, you should check the SSDMonitor.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.